 SPECIAL OFFER - Learn fine woodworking in a Rob Cosman Online Workshop FREE FOR THREE MONTHS with purchase!

-The WoodRiver® No. 1 Smoothing Plane was the smallest of Stanley bench planes but was perhaps the most infamous, being sought after by collectors because of its scarcity.
+The WoodRiver® No. 1 Smoothing Plane was the smallest of Stanley bench planes and perhaps the most infamous, being sought after by collectors because of its scarcity.
 Originally sold to handle small smoothing jobs, sometimes in tight places, this plane is often held in the palm of one...

-Like all WoodRiver V3 Hand Planes, the No. 1 features a ductile iron body precision machined to be flat and square, brass screws and an adjuster knob, plus a beautiful finished hardwood knob and tote.
-However, unlike its larger siblings, the No. 1 does not have a lateral adjustment lever.
-At 5-3/4" L x 1-1/2" W and 1.3 lbs., it’s just a tad heavier than the original Stanley.
-But don’t let its size fool you: the WoodRiver No. 1 is a fully functional plane that is very much at home in the workshop making shavings!
+Like all WoodRiver V3 Hand Planes, the No. 1 features a ductile iron body precision machined to be flat and square, brass screws, an adjuster knob, and a beautiful finished hardwood knob and tote.
+However, unlike its larger siblings, the No. 1 has no lateral adjustment lever.
+At 1.3 lbs., it's just a tad heavier than the original Stanley.
+But don't let its size fool you: the WoodRiver No. 1 is a fully functional plane that is very much at home in the workshop making shavings!

 - Fully functional miniature smoothing plane

 - Ductile iron castings with fully machined frog

 - Soles and sides are machined flat and square

 - Requires minimal tune-up prior to use

 - Plane Dimensions (W x L): 1-1/2" x 5-3/4"